as3boyan/tarwins_as3_to_haxe_conversion_script_-_haxe_neko_-/README.md

 Should be changed to:
 var a:int = flash.utils.getTimer();

-7. Convert Vector to Array
+7.Convert Vector to Array

 Replace Vector with Array.

-8. Change Vector arrays initializations to Array
+8.Change Vector arrays initializations to Array
 AS3 code like this:
 var a:Vector.<MyClass> = new <MyClass> [new MyClass()];
 To
 var a:Array<MyClass> = new Array<MyClass>();
 a.push(new MyClass());

-9. Replace those dynamic params
+9.Replace those dynamic params

 function test (...params):void {